PennyLaneAI/pennylane/doc/introduction/circuits.rst

     ignored when loading an object for a quantum circuit.
 A warning message is created for such instructions.

-The following is an example of loading and calling a ``QuantumCircuit`` object while using the :class:`~.pennylane.QNode` decorator:
+The following is an example of loading and calling a parametrized Qiskit ``QuantumCircuit`` object while using the :class:`~.pennylane.QNode` decorator:

 .. code-block:: python